-Planetfall is one of Infocom’s most successful game that was updated and re-released as “Solid Gold” edition in 1988.
+Planetfall is one of Infocom’s biggest successes, updated and re-released as the “Solid Gold” edition in 1988.
 The entire Solid Gold line was sadly not very well known, perhaps because most people assumed it was simply a re-release of the original game.
-This is not the case: the Solid Gold edition games include Infocom’s “InvisiClues” hints as an in-game feature, the game engine (“Z machine”) was updated to version 5 (which features a more versatile parser), and most bugs squashed.
-The Solid Gold therefore became the best edition of Infocom classics to own and play. |
+This is not the case: the Solid Gold edition games include Infocom’s “InvisiClues” hints as an in-game feature, the game engine (“Z machine”) was updated to version 5 (which features a more versatile parser), and most bugs were squashed.
+Thus "Solid Gold" was more like a "Director's Cut". |

-Similar to the Space Quest series, you start the game as a starship janitor who managed to escape the ship before it was destroy, subsequently landing in a deserted building complex on an alien planet.
+Similar to the Space Quest series, you start the game as a starship janitor who managed to escape the ship before it was destroyed, subsequently landing in a deserted building complex on an alien planet.
 With the help of your faithful robot companion B-19-7 (aka Floyd), you must discover what happened to the people and solve various problems before time runs out.

 With excellent writing, fun plot, logical puzzles, and most importantly a genuinely charming NPC you will grow attached to, Planetfall is a masterpiece of interactive storytelling you simply must play.
 It is much better than Stationfall, the sequel, and the hard-to-find Solid Gold edition includes on-line InvisiClues hints and the same advanced parser that powered later Infocom games, from Beyond Zork onward.
-Two thumbs up, way up!
+Two thumbs up, way up!Reviewed by: Underdogs